When you travel with family its great memories and valuable time

-Temperatures range from 25 to 30 degrees Celsius at the foot of the mountain and -15 to -20 degrees Celsius on top plus wind chill.
+On Mount Kilimanjaro Temperatures range from 25 to 30 degrees Celsius at the foot of the mountain and -15 to -20 degrees Celsius on top plus wind chill.
 Lower down, it can be wet and humid, but higher up, there can be snow.
 Rain and snow may be encountered any time of the year!
-See our Weather page for more details.
+Visit our Weather page for more details click here.

 It requires no technical climbing experience, and any moderately fit person can summit the mountain.
 However, for most people, it is the most difficult thing they have ever done.

 Your decision will depend on where you want to sleep and the hiking distance each day and number of days of each route.
 On the Marangu Route, you sleep in huts with simple beds, while on all the other routes, you sleep in tents.
 There are two main routes on the mountain: the Marangu and Machame.
 You may also want to consider the Rongai Route as it is far less traveled.
 The Lemosho Route is a good choice if you want a longer route (8+ days).
 None of these routes are technical.